zkhechadoorian/GlobalTerrorism/README.md

 This project investigates global terrorism trends using comprehensive big data analytics and interactive visualization tools.
 Utilizing the Global Terrorism Database (GTD)—the most extensive open-source collection of global terrorist incident data—this analysis identifies patterns, geographic hotspots, and strategic insights, aiding policymakers, analysts, and researchers in counterterrorism efforts.

+Please note that due to its large size, the raw data file must be downloaded from Kaggle using this link: https://www.kaggle.com/datasets/START-UMD/gtd.

 ---

 ## 📁 Project Structure